RafaelGSS/blog/priv/posts/nodejs-collaborator-summit-26h1.md

 Once coverage is complete, migration bundles will be published, including an LTS bundle.
 The main bottleneck remains reviews that require subject-matter experts.

+Thanks, Jacob Smith and Bruno Rodrigues, for hosting this session.

 ## 8. Stabilization of module customization hooks / vm.Module

 As `module.register()` is being deprecated, the focus is shifting to `module.registerHooks()`.